harshita214/Chrome-Extension/README.md

 If you have a idea of any Chrome-Extension you want to build just open a issue regarding this , we will discuss and assign you that issue.In case you are confused and have queries just ping [me](https://www.linkedin.com/in/harshita-sharma-bb7992208/) , will help you get along and build!

-##  📌 How to view extension? 🤔

-Read [this](https://github.com/harshita214/Chrome-Extension/blob/main/readme(ext).md) documentation it has all steps.

 ## Submit a Pull Request 🚀